 During the BC Human Rights Tribunal hearing, I gave hours and hours of testimony under oath including 4 1/2 hours under cross-examination by Bill Whatcott’s lawyer Dr. Charles Lugosi .
 These are the excerpts from the ruling.

 This tribunal hearing was an awful experience.
 I think only people who have testified and been cross-examined in court know how awful it can be.
 Unlike in Provincial Court, we were seated across from Bill Whatcott and his allies who glared at my lawyer and me from four, maybe six feet away.
 It was profoundly hostile.
 Bill sat in the first row of the audience.
-The layer and Kari Simpson across from us.
+The lawyer and Kari Simpson sat across from us.
 Kari Simpson was seated directly across me, boiling away with hatred and rage.
+Simpson has since filed a complaint against the tribunal for their “allowing” me to pee in the women’s washrooms.

 I assembled my statements from the ruling because I think they need to be public and accessible.
 What Bill Whatcott did and is still doing is awful and should not be hidden away.
 Someone who does this in the name of his religion teaches our children that faith is used to cause harm, and that’s not right.